Draft Recommendation Statement

 Prevention and Cessation of Tobacco Use in Children and Adolescents: Primary Care Interventions

-This opportunity for public comment expires on July 22, 2019 at 8:00 PM EST
+This opportunity for public comment expired on July 22, 2019 at 8:00 PM EST

 Note: This is a Draft Recommendation Statement.
 This draft is distributed solely for the purpose of receiving public input.
 It has not been disseminated otherwise by the USPSTF.
 The final Recommendation Statement will be developed after careful consideration of the feedback received and will include both the Research Plan and Evidence Review as a basis.